lmotte/graph-prediction-with-fused-gromov-wasserstein/README.md

 X_te, Y_te = create_data_test()
 ```

-**Synthetic dataset** If you are using the provided dataset, you can plot the true map (See in test.py how to do it) that we want to learn.
+**Synthetic dataset.** In the case you are using the provided dataset, the true map is a mapping from the real numbers greater than one to the space of labeled graphs.
+You can plot as below (See in test.py how to do it).
+This is the map we aim to estimate thanks to the training data.

 ![learned](illustrations/true.jpg)